 This consists of a vast selection of different hot meals every day.
 There is a wide range of freshly prepared food to choose from, including mains and sides, starters, desserts, salads, bread, drinks, and fruit.
 It caters for vegetarians as well as students wishing to eat halal.
 Click here for more photos.

+Very rarely (once or twice a year) the dining hall is closed to us, in which case the kitchen provides an alternative packed lunch.
 This consists of a fresh sandwich, a piece of fruit, a drink, and a snack (a chocolate bar and/or a packet of crisps).

 All course materials are provided.